-- The purchase of all insurance for University property and activities must be arranged through the Manager, Risk and Insurance.
+- The purchase of all insurance for university property and activities must be arranged through the Director, Risk and Insurance Services.

-- The University purchases insurance to protect against catastrophic loss to its physical, financial and other assets.
-It also uses insurance as its method of risk financing to protect its Board of Governors, officers, supervisors, employees and students, acting in good faith, against liability arising out of their duties as officers, directors, supervisors, employees and students of the University.
+- The university purchases insurance to protect against catastrophic loss to its physical, financial and other assets.
+It also uses insurance as its method of risk financing to protect its Board of Governors, officers, supervisors, employees and students, acting in good faith, against liability arising out of their duties as officers, directors, supervisors, employees and students of Carleton University.

-- The payment of deductibles and non-insured losses (e.g. below the deductible amount) shall normally be the responsibility of the Department suffering the loss.
-If it is believed that extenuating circumstances exist, the case may be brought to the AVP (Financial Services) by the Department Head to request payment of the uninsured loss from the University’s general revenues.
+- The payment of deductibles and non-insured losses (e.g. below the deductible amount) shall normally be the responsibility of the department suffering the loss.
+If it is believed that extenuating circumstances exist, the case may be brought to the Assistant Vice-President (Financial Services) by the department head to request payment of the uninsured loss from the university’s general revenues.

-- It is the responsibility of each department manager to advise the Manager, Risk and Insurance of changes in programs, activities or assets, which may affect insurance coverage in place.
+- It is the responsibility of each department manager to advise the Director, Risk and Insurance Services of changes in programs, activities or assets, which may affect insurance coverage in place.

 |Type of Program||What is Covered?|